 Hearing impairments in children can be present from birth (congenital) or can develop over time (acquired).
 For example, a hereditary ear abnormality known as microtia causes the external, visible part of the ear to be malformed, resulting in varying degrees of hearing loss.
-Acquired hearing loss may be the result of repeated infections, such as meningitis.
+Acoustic neuromas can grow on the nerve connecting the ear to the brain, affecting hearing.
+Acquired hearing loss may also be the result of repeated infections, such as meningitis.

-A listed impairment is a medical condition that the Social Security Administration (SSA) has decided is serious enough to be automatically disabling.
-Children with the most severe cases of hearing loss may be awarded disability benefits by meeting a listing, while children who don't meet the listing requirements can still qualify if they are very limited in other areas.
+The Social Security Administration (SSA) evaluates hearing impairment in children based on several factors.
+Children with the most severe cases of hearing loss may be awarded benefits by meeting a listed impairment (a medical condition that the SSA has decided is serious enough to be automatically disabling), while children who don’t meet the listing requirements can still qualify if they have significant functional limitations in other areas compared with their peers.

 You’ll need to provide the SSA with evidence of an otologic exam and an audiometric test taken within two months of each other to show that your child has been diagnosed with a hearing impairment.